Tiamarth/Arc-for-Discord/README.md

 # Arc-for-Discord

-Arc for Discord is a custom css file that integrates Discord's UI with [Arc,](https://github.com/horst3180/Arc-theme) a popular theme for Linux.
+Arc for Discord is a custom css file that integrates Discord's UI with [Arc,](https://github.com/horst3180/Arc-theme) a popular GTK theme.

-## Features:
+## Features

 - use Arc's scrollbars
-- use Arc's sidebar color even on light theme
+- use Arc's colors
 - flatter and more compact ui
 - less cluttered chat
 - add a colon after usernames in chat